ozfortress seasonal league Ruleset

 At the conclusion of the regular season, the top four placing teams of each bracket advance to playoffs.

-A playoffs bracket will be played using the page playoff system.
+Playoffs for all brackets will be played using the page playoff system.

 In the Upper Page Playoff, the first and second placed teams will play against each other.
 The winner advances directly to the Grand Final.

 In the Lower Page Playoff, the third and fourth placed teams will play against each other.
 The loser is eliminated.

 The loser of the Upper Page Playoff will compete with the winner of the Lower Page Playoff in the Semi-Final.
 The loser of the Semi-Final will receive Third Place and the winner will advance to the Grand Final.
 There is no Bronze Match.

 Open and Intermediate Grand Finals will be played as a best of 3, the Premier Grand Final will be played as a best of 5.

 Regular season match fixtures will be posted week to week after each round has been finalised.
 Fixtures are set at weekly intervals to be played between Sunday and Thursday.

 Match pages will be posted on the Friday prior to that round’s fixtures.

 1.4 Swiss System

 The Swiss system allows a large number of competitors to compete against each other in a relatively small number of rounds.
 The first round will be scheduled randomly, and each subsequent round will be generated based on the previous results of teams.
 Teams with the same or similar records will be paired against each other, and two teams will never be paired against each other twice.